 Live Integration Tools

-Third-party tools or widgets integrated into streams (e.g., alerts, donation popups, chatbots) to enhance viewer experience.
+Third-party tools or widgets integrated into streams (e.g., alerts, donation popups, chatbots) to enhance the viewer experience.

 Live Uplink

-The internet connection used to send live video from the source to the cloud or streaming platform—critical for remote and outdoor broadcasts.
+The internet connection is critical for remote and outdoor broadcasts, as it allows you to send live video from the source to the cloud or streaming platform.

 Live Schedule

-A timetable of upcoming live events, often displayed on a channel’s page or website to inform viewers when to tune in.
+A timetable of upcoming live events is often displayed on a channel’s page or website to inform viewers when to tune in.

 Live Metadata